-Regional Skills Partnerships in Wales are responsible for setting much of the employment and skills policy in Wales.
-96 Trade unions are working with them to ensure that green skills are at the top of the agenda in regional employment and skills plans.
+Regional Skills Partnerships in Wales are responsible

+for setting much of the employment and skills policy.
+Trade unions are working with them to ensure that green skills are at the top of the agenda in regional employment and skills plans.